Progress towards characterizing ultrahigh energy cosmic ray sources: Introduction

 The Unger, Farrar, and Anchordoqui (UFA15,~\cite{UFA15}) framework provides a way to characterize UHECR sources by basic parameters of the CR accelerator and its surroundings.
 The parameters are adjusted to fit the UHECR spectrum and composition.
 As shown in~\cite{UFA15} the model naturally explains the origin of the ankle in the CR spectrum, the light composition below the ankle, and increasingly heavy composition above the ankle.
 This is achieved by considering an accelerator, characterized by a spectral index, rigidity cutoff, and composition, emitting UHECRs into a surrounding environment.
 The environment is envisaged as containing both photons and a turbulent magnetic field.
 The photon field is characterized by its temperature (or peak energy if a broken power-law).
 A detailed description of the magnetic properties and size of the surrounding environment is not needed; one only needs the ratio of a UHECR's interaction time with a photon to its escape time from the source environment, as a function of UHECR energy, to fully characterize the source environment.Inspired by the diffusion of charged particles in a turbulent magnetic field, we model the energy-dependence of the escape time as a power law in rigidity.
 The energy dependence of the interaction times are based on the known cross sections of photonuclear interactions.
 Once a UHECR escapes from the environment it propagates to Earth, losing energy through Bethe-Heitler, photopion production, and photodisintegration interactions with the CMB and EBL.
 Fitting the observed UHECR spectrum and composition then fixes the parameters of the model, such as the escape-to-interaction time ratio at a reference energy and its energy dependence.
 Once these parameters are known empirically, sources whose properties are not compatible with their values can be excluded.
 Besides providing a very general framework for describing cosmic ray sources, the UFA15 model can be efficiently implemented numerically as discussed in~\cite{UFA15}, allowing precise fitting of the model to data.

-In the UFA15 model, the ankle is formed via spallation and photodisintegration of nuclei, leading to a pile-up of protons at energies below the ankle and a spread of nuclear compositions.
+In the UFA15 model, the ankle is formed via photodisintegration of nuclei, leading to a pile-up of protons at energies below the ankle and a spread of nuclear compositions.
 The UFA15 mechanism yields good fits to both the entire UHECR spectrum and the composition dependence on energy~\cite{UFA15}.
-This mechanism for generating the ankle has also been studied in~\cite{Globus+15, Fang+17, Kachelriess+17, Supanitsky+18}.
+This mechanism for generating the ankle has also been studied in~\cite{Globus+15, Fang+17, Kachelriess+17, Supanitsky+18, Boncioli+18}.
+Studies investigating the implications of fitting both the CR spectrum and composition on UHECR source parameters have also been conducted without considering interactions in the source environment \cite{Aab+16e, Heinze+19}.

 Our purpose here is two-fold.
 First, we investigate what constraints can be placed on UHECR sources using the most up-to-date multimessenger data.
 Second, we ask whether UHECR data suggest any elaboration or improvement of the basic UFA15 model ~\cite{UFA15}.